UOB One Account

 Read Review About...

-CATEGORY A: spending S$500 on UOB One Card
+CATEGORY A: spending S$500 on UOB One Card (No change)

 CATEGORY B: spending S$500 on UOB One Card + Salary Crediting of at least S$2,000 (or making 3 GIRO debit transactions)

-All these changes are illustrated in the table below:
+The latest UOB ONE Savings Account interest rates are illustrated in the table below:

 Account Balance in your UOB One Account